haberda/hassio_addons/signal/README.md

 [![](logo.png)](https://www.signal.org/)

-# Signal Messenger CLI
+# Signal Messenger

-Signal-cli Home Assistant add-on
+Signal-CLI to Rest-API Home Assistant add-on

 # How to use this add-on